 Bees are transported around the world.
 They are kept in environments that can’t supply all their nutritional requirements.
 And I live in such an environment.
 John Lovell in his book “Honey Plants of North America” states this about my location:

 Commercial beekeeping is entirely dependent on sweet clover and alfalfa, which grow only on irrigated land.
-These areas are mere garden spots compared to the great region of dry desert land which produces little besides sagebrush, salt brush and cactus.
+These areas are mere garden spots compared to the great region of dry desert land which makes little besides sagebrush, salt brush and cactus.
 A colony of bees would starve on a million acres of such a range.

 Not much has changed since 1926, when Lovell wrote these words.
 It’s now drier and tougher for beekeepers than before.

-The range also produces poisonous pollen in the spring.
+The range also makes poisonous pollen in the spring.
 Anyone have experiences with Death Camas?
 It’s a fairly common plant out west.
 The pollen ends up in the comb and poisons brood the following season.

 After the spring herbs disappear to summer heat, alfalfa is the primary nectar source.
 Alfalfa pollen lacks sufficient nutrition to maintain colony health.
-Colonies working alfalfa, haul in tremendous honey crops and decrease in bee population at the same time.
+Colonies working alfalfa, haul in large honey crops and decrease in bee population at the same time.
 Sometimes brood rearing almost ceases.
 Hives are often left in poor condition for winter.